-The tax guidance needed from the IRS remains the same: can a manufacturer simply claim, with no evidence, that their stove is eligible, or does it have to be third party tested and listed on the EPA database at 75% or above?
+The tax guidance needed from the IRS remains the same: can a manufacturer simply, with little or no evidence, that their stove is eligible, or does it have to be third party tested and listed on the EPA database at 75% or above?
 We urge all consumers to be safe and ensure they get a genuinely more efficient appliance by relying on efficiency listings in the EPA database.
 This blog looks at how the tax credit has been interpreted in the past for solar panels and other technologies, as well as the intent of the lawmakers who wrote and passed the provisions.
 The Alliance for Green Heat cannot give tax related advice and interested parties should always consult a tax professional.

 At the end of 2020, Congress passed an omnibus relief package (download PDF version, page 2449) that included numerous provisions on renewable energy and energy efficiency.
 Among those was the inclusion of biomass heaters in section 25(D) of the IRS tax code, the investment tax credit (ITC) that has applied to residential solar panels.
 The technical term used in the omnibus bill is “qualified biomass fuel property expenditures” which is defined as “the burning of biomass fuel to heat a dwelling unit located in the United States and used as a residence by the taxpayer, or to heat water for use in such a dwelling unit, and which has a thermal efficiency rating of at least 75 percent (measured by the higher heating value of the fuel).”

 Congress removed biomass stoves from section 25(C), which had provided a $300 tax credit up until December 31, 2020, to prevent a “double benefit,” or double dipping under two sections of the tax code.